Alexander James Inglis: Ideas

 He summarized his position of what the intent of secondary education should be thusly:

 Many important functions are therein involved, e.g., means of adjusting the individual and his social environment, the development of a "social mind" and social cohesion among groups of individuals, the adjustment of individual differences to the differentiated needs of society, control of the factor of selection in secondary education, educational, moral, social, and vocational guidance.

 Influence

 The Harvard Graduate School of Education established the Inglis Lectureship in Secondary Education in his honor.

-His work was referenced by John Taylor Gatto in his essay, "Against School".

-His thought inspired Ellwood Patterson Cubberley and James Bryant Conant.